alsyundawy/Sefinek-Blocklist-Collection/README.md

 > [!WARNING]
 > **I do not permit commercial use of my lists (CC BY-NC-ND 4.0).** Lists that I did not author are shared under the licensing terms specified by their original creators.
-> If you wish to use Sefinek Blocklists for commercial purposes, please contact me via Discord or email.
+> If you wish to use Sefinek Blocklists for commercial purposes, please contact me via email.
 Any misuse or inappropriate actions will be detected sooner or later.

 <a href="https://stormserverhosting.com" target="_blank">